rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Adding predictable long term caching

-Our actual usage of the `CommonsChunkPlugin` is a bit more sophisticated as the setup described above does not behave as expected in terms of long term caching.
+We learned though that we had a problem with our initial `CommonsChunkPlugin` configuration.

-One would expect that making a change to the `application.js` bundle would only invalidate that bundles output during the deploy.
-This, in fact, is not the case.
+Without prior knowledge of how Webpack works, one might expect that making a change only to a module imported by `application.js` would only affect only the application bundle output during a deploy.
+While using the `CommonsChunkPlugin` configuration as shown in the previous section this is, in fact, not the case.

-Let's say all we did was import jQuery in our vendor bundle and `./some_module` in our application bundle:
+To demonstrate, let's say all we did was import jQuery in our vendor bundle and `./some_module` in our application bundle:

 ```
 // app/javascript/packs/vendor.js